myyk/git-democracy/README.md

 The configurations should be in the workflow definition's folder to get protections from being run with different configurations from a pull requester (with using `pull_request_target` trigger).

-The default location is to be in the same directory as the action's definition.
-This only works with composite actions.
+The default location is to be in the same directory as the action's definition for composite actions.
+For everything else, the location must be specified manually using the `configPath` parameter.

+    with:
+      configPath: .github/workflows

 #### Voting